 - failed hard-start device

-If your system’s compressor has gone bad, then the only real option you have is to replace it.
+If your AC compressor isn’t turning on or has gone bad, then the only real option you have is to replace it.
 The issue with replacing the AC compressor is that it is expensive.
 So, unless you have a warranty specifically on this part, you may want to replace your entire outside unit.

 Exterior Fan Motor Problems

-The air conditioner’s fan inside the outdoor unit takes your home’s heat from inside and should release heat outdoors, when it works properly.
+The air conditioner’s fan inside the outdoor unit takes your home’s heat from the inside and should release heat outdoors when it works properly.